How Cossacks Kamchatka Fought

 Feat chieftain Kamchaty

-In St. Petersburg Russia, the entire 18th and half of the 19th century was somehow not customary to study the national historical heritage of Siberia and the Far East.
-If they tried to do this noble cause, then, strangely enough, either ethnic Germans, or Ukrainians (called Little Russians at that time), or Russian noblemen exiled to Siberia, who finally gathered from the imperial shackles of the “Russian spirit” .
+In Petersburg Russia, the whole of the eighteenth and half of the nineteenth century was somehow not customary to study the national historical Heritage of Siberia and the Far East.
+If they tried to do this noble business, then, oddly enough, either ethnic Germans, or Ukrainians (called Little Russians at that time), or Russian nobles who were sent to Siberia, who finally gathered from being in the imperial shackles of the “Russian spirit” did it. .

 The situation with the study of the historical heritage of Russian Asia begins to change significantly in a positive direction only in the second half of the nineteenth century.
 It was during this period that the colossal information from the documents of the discharge and Siberian orders of Muscovy at the end of the sixteenth century — the first half of the seventeenth centuries — falls into scientific circulation.

 The archivist historian Nikolai Nikolayevich Ogloblin, a descendant of Zaporozhye Colonel Stepan Oglobli, did a huge part of the work of uncovering for scientific thought authentic historical sources of late Muscovy.
 Having been educated at the Kiev Theological Academy and the Archeological Institute, Nikolay Ogloblin moved to Moscow and worked for almost a quarter of a century to compile an inventory-review of the old documents of the Discharge and Siberian Orders.

 Mainly due to the works of Nikolai Ogloblin, who published the book “To the biography of Vladimir Atlasov” in 1894, the first study of the difficult fate of the Kamchatka ataman, we have more or less detailed ideas about how the conquest of the land of Kamchatka went.